dbca-wa/wastd/docs/data_collection/data_collection_training.rst

 This chapter provides the training resources for prospective data collectors.

-* Hardware: Android devices (tablets, phablets, phones), default: Lenovo Tab3 7"
+* Hardware: Android devices (tablets, phablets, phones), current default: Lenovo Tab3 7"
 * Software: ODK Collect

+.. _dct-pre-survey:

 Preparing a device pre survey
 =============================
 Run through this section every time before heading out to collect data.
 Ideally, the admin handing out the Android device will double-check these settings together with the data collector.

-* Settings > General Settings > User and device identity > Form metadata > Username
+* Settings > General Settings > User and device identity > Form metadata > Username:
-  This username will be recorded during data collection - we need this so we can say "thank you".
+  * This username will be recorded during data collection - we need this so we can say "thank you".
-  For volunteers, this will be firstname_lastname, e.g. florian_mayer in all lower case and underscore separated.
+  * For volunteers, this should be firstname_lastname, e.g. florian_mayer in all
+    lower case and underscore separated.
-  For DBCA staff, this will be the DBCA username, e.g. FlorianM or JoanneKi, with initials capitalised and last name abbreviated.
+  * For DBCA staff, this should be the DBCA username, e.g. FlorianM or JoanneKi, with initials capitalised and last name abbreviated.
 * **Battery** Make sure the battery is full before you head out.
   Screen and GPS are hungry hippos.
 Toggle WiFi and GPS depending on situation:
   GPS on only during surveys, WiFi on only during data upload.
+* **Length reference** A stick with markings for the minimum and maximum track width for each expected species.

+**Note** While a typo in the username will not break anything (but make our life harder), exact spelling would be greatly appreciated.
-**Note** Exact spelling includes capitalisation, interpunctuation and whitespace.
+Exact spelling includes capitalisation, interpunctuation and whitespace.
 E.g., the username `stephen_king` is not correct if spelled `Stephen_King`, `StephenK`, `stephen king`, `stephen-king` or `stephenking`.